Hinduism in Pakistan: Forced conversion of minority Hindu girls to Islam

-One of the biggest issues the Hindu community faces in Pakistan is the forced conversion of minor Hindu girls to Islam; the number of such conversions, according to one highest estimate, is up to 1,000 per year.

-Girls are often kidnapped by complicit acquaintances and relatives or men looking for brides.
-Sometimes they are taken by powerful landlords as payment for outstanding debts by their farmhand parents, and the authorities often look the other way.
-In one case, a landlord abducted a Hindu daughter from a farm worker and falsely claimed the teen was compensation for a $1,000 debt that the family owed him.
-Religious institutions and persons like Abdul Haq (Mitthu Mian) politician and caretaker of Bharachundi Sharif Dargah in Ghotki district and Pir Ayub Jan Sirhindi, the caretaker of Dargah pir sarhandi in Umerkot District support forced conversions and are known to have support and protection of ruling political parties of Sindh.
+One of the biggest issues the Hindu community faces in Pakistan is the forced conversion of minor Hindu girls to Islam.
+Religious institutions and persons like Abdul Haq (Mitthu Mian) politician and caretaker of Bharachundi Sharif Dargah in Ghotki district and Pir Ayub Jan Sirhindi, the caretaker of Dargah pir sarhandi in Umerkot District support these forced conversions and are known to have support and protection of ruling political parties of Sindh.
 According to the National Commission of Justice and Peace and the Pakistan Hindu Council (PHC) around 1000 non-Muslim minority women are converted to Islam and then forcibly married off.
 This practice is being reported increasingly in the districts of Tharparkar, Umerkot and Mirpur Khas in Sindh.

-In November 2016, a bill against forced conversion was passed unanimously by the Sindh Provisional Assembly.
-However, the bill failed to make it into law as the Governor returned the bill.
-The Bill was effectively blocked by political parties like the Council of Islamic Ideology and Jamaat-e-Islami.
+Bills have been introduced against forced conversion in legislative bodies, but it has been blocked by political parties like the Council of Islamic Ideology, Pakistan People's Party and Jamaat-e-Islami.

-In 2019, a bill against forced conversion was proposed by Hindu politicians in the Sindh assembly, but was turned down by the ruling Pakistan Peoples Party lawmakers.

 Conversions to Christianity

 There are also Irish Christian missionaries and Ahmadiyya missionaries operating in the Thar region.
 The Christian and Ahmadi missionaries offer impoverished Hindus schools, health clinics etc. as an inducement for those who convert.
-Korean Christian missionaries are also very active in Sindh, who have built schools from Badin to Tharparkar.

 Korean Christian missionaries have converted more than 1,000 Hindu families in 2012 alone.
-According to the Sono Kangharani, a member of the Pakistan Dalit Network, the Korean missionaries have been active in the area since 2011 and these missionaries do not focus on individuals but they convert entire villages.
-According to him, about 200 to 250 Hindu villages were converted in the last two and a half years between 2014 and 2016.
+According to the Sono Kangharani, a member of the Pakistan Dalit Network, the Korean missionaries have converted 200 to 250 Hindu villages between 2014 and 2016.